How to Monitor and Manage your Phantom Slots and Execution Time

 • You're now on your Usage page where you can view your monthly allowance and how much has been used.

-Usage page execution time left.gif
+PhantomBuster Usage page showing export options to download execution time reports

-2. Wait for the reset:
+3. Wait for the reset:

 Execution time resets monthly on your billing date, typically between 00:00 and 01:00 (based on your workspace time zone).
 No action is required.

-3. Upgrade your plan:
+4. Upgrade your plan:

 If your automations stop frequently due to time exhaustion, you can upgrade your subscription to access more execution time per month.